djscheuf/Playwright_Pattern_Example/README.md

 ### Journeyman
 The Journeyman examples are executed on the 'A Journeyman's Travels' Blog.
 The sequence of commits will demonstract a more natural test development flow, starting with a GWT test case.

 See the `feat/journeyman` branch for commit sequences.
+See [PR#4](https://github.com/djscheuf/Playwright_Pattern_Example/pull/4) for the complete list of changes.